 Steps

-In a bowl, beat the eggs with the sugar and the flavors.
+In a bowl, beat the eggs with sugar and flavors.
 Add the oil and mix well until you get a smooth cream.
-Add the flour gradually and knead.
+Gradually add the flour and knead.

-If necessary, decrease or increase the flour, as it depends on absorption.
-Form a dough and wrap it in cling film.
+If necessary, decrease or increase the flour, depending on absorption.
+Form a dough and wrap it in plastic wrap.

 Let it rest in the fridge for a couple of hours before use.